HMS Starfish (19S): Construction and career

 Ordered on 16 March 1931, HMS Starfish was laid down at Chatham Royal Dockyard on 29 September 1931 and was launched on 14 March 1933.
 She was commissioned later that year, on 27 October 1933.

 At the onset of World War II, Starfish was a member of the 2nd Submarine Flotilla.
 From 23–26 August 1939, the 2nd Submarine Flotilla deployed to the war bases at Dundee and Blyth.

 On 24 August 1939, Starfish, under the command of Lt.
-Thomas Anthony Turner, departed her homeport for it first patrol, southwest of Stavanger, Norway.
+Thomas Anthony Turner, departed her homeport for its first patrol, southwest of Stavanger, Norway.
 On the First of September, a rating on board Starfish suffered a severe injury to the head, and her commander decided to return to port.
 When Britain declared war with Nazi Germany on 3 September, this became her first war patrol although she arrived at Dundee later that day.
 On the eleventh, she left port for her second combat patrol, in the same area as the first.
 After an uneventful patrol, Starfish returned to Dundee on 21 September.

 Starfish departed port on 4 October for her third war patrol, to the northwest of Bergen, Norway.
 On 17 October, she finished her uneventful third patrol at Rosyth.
 On 28 October Starfish left Rosyth for a patrol in the North Sea, off Dogger Bank.
 Again her patrol was uneventful, and Starfish returned to Blyth on 7 November.
 She left again for her fifth patrol, southwest of Norway, then later to the west of Denmark.
 On 8 December, Starfish ended her patrol, which had been uneventful, at Blyth.